 - Mail Delivery:

-- Mail is delivered to Cherry Creek on Hwy.
-K. To establish a mailbox there, contact the postmaster at Rolla Post Office.
+- Mail is delivered to the Cherry Creek entrance on Missouri State Highway K. To establish a mailbox there, contact the postmaster at the Edgar Springs Post Office

 - No parcel or lot of the property shall be further subdivided.

 - The property or any parcel thereof, shall be used only for single family residential dwellings and no building, except as is otherwise herein set forth, shall be constructed on the property except single family dwellings.

 No apartments.
 No trailer parks.
 No convenience stores.
 No factories.

 - Only one single family dwelling may be constructed on each subdivided parcel of the Property.

 If it requires an extra well and/or septic system, it's not a single family dwelling.
 This does not exclude guest cottages.